The Lenny Henry Show

 The Lenny Henry Show is a comedy sketch show (and in its 1987–1988 incarnation, a sitcom) featuring Lenny Henry.

 It was originally broadcast between 1984 and 1988, and was later revived twice, in 1995 and 2004–2005.

 History

 Original version (1984–1985)

 The original version of the show ran for two series on BBC 1 in 1984 and 1985.
 Each series had six episodes.
 A 40-minute special was aired in December 1987.
 Recurring guests include Nicholas Lyndhurst (3 episodes) and Robbie Coltrane (2 episodes).
 Bands featured on the 1984 series included Musical Youth and Second Image.

 Sitcom incarnation (1987–1988)

 Two further series broadcast in 1987–1988 kept the same name, but followed a sitcom (rather than sketch-based) format.
-This version starred Henry as Delbert Wilkins, a well-meaning but trouble-prone pirate radio DJ.
+This version starred Henry as Delbert Wilkins, a well-meaning but trouble-prone pirate radio DJ at the fictional Brixton Broadcasting Corporation.
 At the end, Wilkins went "legit", gaining a job with the BBC World Service, and a son.